This piece was by Andrew Reiner for The Washington Post, and was adapted for Young Post readers by Heidi Yeung. Read the full original version here.

-Although such fears fade by day’s end, the anxiety of being a Quick Sinker doesn’t.
-And what’s so overwhelming is that any additional, unexpected responsibilities, such as having to fix help your dad understand how to send a gif on WhatsApp or getting an email about how a group project has to change a bit, feels like a game of Jenga - one more chore handed to you and what resilience you have left will come crashing down.
+Although such fears fade by the end of the day, the anxiety of being a Quick Sinker doesn’t.
+And what’s so overwhelming is that any additional, unexpected responsibilities, such as having to fix help your dad understand how to send a gif on WhatsApp or getting an email about how a group project has to change a bit, feels like a game of Jenga - one more chore handed to you, and what resilience you have left will come crashing down.

 Face your fears

-Another author, Viktor Frankl who wrote Man’s Search for Meaning, his memoir on surviving Auschwitz in world war two employed a similar approach.
+Another author, Viktor Frankl who wrote Man’s Search for Meaning, his memoir on surviving Auschwitz in the second world war, employed a similar approach.
 What saved Frankl was finding meaning and purpose in his darkest days.
 At one point, Frankl, who was a psychiatrist, turns back after a seemingly successful escape attempt because he cannot abandon dying typhoid patients.